Mexico's President May Raffle Off Official Plane — And Mexicans Find It Hilarious

 In his conference Tuesday, he said he had offered to sell it to Canada, boasting that the Mexico's jet is bigger and better than Canadian Prime Minister Justin Trudeau's official airplane.

-Mexico's leader says if he can't sell the plane by Feb.
-15, then he'll hold the raffle.
+Mexico's leader says that if he can't sell the plane by Feb.
+15, he'll hold the raffle.

 If López Obrador can't find a buyer, Mister Cumbia, as the spoof singer is known, has a suggestion.
 As he sings in the chorus of his YouTube hit, hopefully he'll win the plane, then lend it back to the president.